cleanlab/cleanlab/README.rst

       <li> <b>Dec 2020 🤖</b>  <code>cleanlab</code>` supports <a href="https://github.com/cleanlab/cleanlab#pu-learning-with-cleanlab">PU learning</a>.</li>
       <li> <b>Feb 2020 🤖</b>  <code>cleanlab</code> now natively supports Mac, Linux, and Windows.</li>
       <li> <b>Feb 2020 🤖</b>  <code>cleanlab</code> now supports <a href="https://github.com/cleanlab/cleanlab/blob/master/cleanlab/coteaching.py">Co-Teaching</a> <a href="https://arxiv.org/abs/1804.06872">(Han et al., 2018)</a>.</li>
       <li> <b>Jan 2020 🎉</b> <code>cleanlab</code> achieves state-of-the-art on CIFAR-10 with noisy labels.
-Code to reproduce:  <a href="https://github.com/cleanlab/examples/tree/master/cifar10">examples/cifar10</a>.
-This is a great place to see how to use cleanlab on real datasets.
+Code to reproduce:  <a href="https://github.com/cleanlab/examples/tree/master/cifar10</a>.
+This is a great place to see how to use cleanlab on real datasets (with   predicted_probas already precomputed for you).
    </ul>